Bridgeconn/usfm-grammar/tree-sitter-usfm/Notes_on_grammar_building.md

 18. Maker ex not specified in usfm.sty.
 19. From documentaion I feel that, any name can be given to a milestone(as long as it is self closing) and not just qt and ts.
 So not adding qt and ts are spec defined markers in the grammar even though I see them listed in the sty file.
 20. As per the rank value ie(6) seems to be expected before imte(7), but as per the decsription and example in the documentation I think it is expected even after imte.
 So implementing it like that in our grammar
+21. We are expecting a space or newline after paragraph marker names even though usfm doc says it is optional. reason: \pr or \pc may match \p and the next letter may get treated as text.
+This can be re-visited later.